unixorn/docker-helpers.zshplugin/README.md

 # Installing

 ## Antigen
-add `antigen bundle unixorn/docker-helpers.zshplugin` to your `.zshrc` with your other plugins.
+Add `antigen bundle unixorn/docker-helpers.zshplugin` to your `.zshrc` with your other plugins.
+You can test drive them without editing your .zshrc by running `antigen bundle unixorn/docker-helpers.zshplugin` in a running zsh session.

 ## Oh-My-Zsh
 1. cd to your `oh-my-zsh` plugins directory (~/.oh-my-zsh/custom/plugins)